 Next, you need to create what looks like two little bunny ears with your laces by forming loops on both sides: the left and right.
 Hold the two loops side by side for a quick moment to check that they match up and are roughly of equal size.
-You don’t want lopsided bunny ears now, do you?
+You don’t want crooked bunny ears now, do you?

 Now you can go right ahead and tighten up those laces so that they form an elegant and secure, evenly structured and tidy looking bow.
-Even if your Moccasin has slippery waxed leather laces, if you tie them this way, they shouldn’t come undone, and it’s a style that really looks very neat and tidy.
+Even if your Moccasin has slippery waxed leather laces, if you tie them this way, they shouldn’t come undone, and it’s a style that looks very neat and tidy.
 It looks especially nice on leather or canvas Loafers.

 Creating what is known as a Boat Shoe Knot